Rotational invariance in critical planar lattice models: Preliminaries

-{\em Loop model.} The loop representation of a configuration on $G$ is supported on the {\em medial graph} of $G$ defined as follows (see Figure~\ref{fig:configurations}).
-For an isoradial lattice $\bbG$, let $\bbG^\diamond$ be the graph with vertex-set given by the midpoints of edges of $\bbG$ and edges between pairs of nearest vertices.
-For future reference, note that the faces of $\bbG^\diamond$ contain either a vertex of $\bbG$ or one of $\bbG^*$, and that it is the dual of the diamond graph.
-Let $G^\diamond$ be the subgraph of $\bbG^\diamond$ spanned by the edges of $\bbG^\diamond$ adjacent to a face corresponding to a vertex of $G$.
+{\em Loop model.} The loop representation of a configuration on~$G$ is supported on the {\em medial graph} of~$G$ defined as follows (see Figure~\ref{fig:configurations}).
+Recall that, for~$\bbG$ an isoradial graph,~$\bbG^\diamond$ is the associated diamond graph, with each face corresponding to a pair of mutually dual edges $e$, $e^*$ of $\bbG$ and $\bbG^*$, respectively.
+The medial graph of $\bbG$ is the dual $(\bbG^\diamond)^*$ of its diamond graph.
+Each of its vertices thus corresponds to a pair of mutually dual edges.

-Let $\omega$ be a configuration on $G$; recall its dual configuration $\omega^*$.
-Draw self-avoiding paths on $G^\diamond$ as follows: a path arriving at a vertex of the medial lattice always takes a turn at vertices so as not to cross the open edges of $\omega$ or $\omega^*$.
-The loop configuration $\overline\omega$ thus defined is formed of disjoint loops.
-Together these form a partition of the edges of $G^\diamond$.
+Let~$G^\diamond$ be the subgraph of~$\bbG^\diamond$ spanned by the edges of~$\bbG^\diamond$ adjacent to a face corresponding to a vertex of~$G$.
+Consider a configuration~$\omega$ on~$G$ and recall its dual configuration~$\omega^*$.
+Draw self-avoiding paths on the medial graph as follows: a path arriving at a vertex of the medial graph always turns so as not to cross the open edges of~$\omega$ or~$\omega^*$.
+The loop configuration~$\overline\omega$ thus defined is formed of disjoint loops and paths between boundary vertices.
+Together these form a partition of the edges of~$(G^\diamond)^*$.